HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 **What courses would you like to teach?**

-With my industry experience and research background, I can teach a wide range of computer science courses at both the undergraduate and graduate levels.
-For example, I can teach:
+With my industry experience I am excited about teaching following courses:

 - CS 101 Introduction to Computing
 - CS 103 Elementary Database Principles and Design
 - CS 115 Introduction to Python Programming